MrBhimani/Social_Media_Analysis/README.md

 The elements of the dataset (“dataset.csv”) are detailed as follows:

--status_id refers to the tweet status id (Valid, Mismatched, Missing, Other) -status_date indicates the date the tweet was tweeted text contains the text of the tweet favourite_count indicates the number of times the tweet was liked retweet_count refers to the number of times the tweet was retweeted
+- status_id refers to the tweet status id (Valid, Mismatched, Missing, Other)
+- status_date indicates the date the tweet was tweeted text contains the text of the tweet favourite_count indicates the number of times the tweet was liked retweet_count refers to the number of times the tweet was retweeted